-The major course in history consists of the study of a special period, three shorter studies and a long essay.

-Four of the following special periods are available for study each year: (1) Britain in the age of the two world wars; (2) the U.S.A., 1865 to the present day; (3) English society from the Hanoverian Succession to the Revolutionary Wars; (4) Great Britain and Western Europe in the 17th century; (5) government and society in England from the Reformation to the Civil War; (6) British culture and society, 1830-1936.
-Students may study any one of these periods provided they do not repeat at College a period already studied for the G.C.E.
-Advanced level examination.
-The study is undertaken in depth and primary sources are used wherever possible.
+The major course in history consists of a special period, three shorter studies and a long essay.
+Normally, three of the following special periods, including the one for inter-related study, are available each year: (1) Britain in the age of the two world wars; (2) U.S.A.
+1865 to the present day; (3) English society from the Hanoverian Succession to the Revolutionary Wars; (4) government and society from the Reformation to the Civil War; (5) British culture and society from the Civil War to the Hanoverian Succession (period for inter-related study).
+The shorter studies are taken, one each year, to broaden students'